Study of quark and gluon jet identification in photoproduction at EIC: Jets

 \subsection{Jet properties}

 The internal structure of a jet can be characterized using several observables that probe different aspects of the energy and particle distributions within the jet~\cite{Marzani_2019}.
 Two primary categories of jet shape observables are commonly employed: differential jet shapes, which measure the transverse energy density in annular rings at fixed radial distances from the jet axis, and integrated jet shapes, which quantify the cumulative energy fraction within a cone of given radius.
+The differential jet shape provides the transverse energy density profile and makes the fundamental physics immediately visible, whereas the integrated jet shape gives the cumulative energy fraction contained within a cone of radius $r$.
 Complementary information is provided by subjet multiplicity, which counts the number of resolved substructures within a jet at a given resolution scale~\cite{PhysRevD.107.116002}.